rkiel/full-stack-redux-tutorial/README.md

 It is a much better idea to, whenever you can, make operations work on the smallest piece (or subtree) of the state possible.

+The main reducer function only hands parts of the state to lower-level reducer functions.
+We separate the job of finding the right location in the state tree from applying the update to that location.